 His funeral, conducted by his curate William Goode (who became his successor), took place on 3 August at Blackfriars.
 A large crowd followed the funeral procession.

 Six funeral sermons were printed by friends, including one by his close ministerial colleague, John Newton: ‘Mr Romaine was 58 years in the ministry.
 An honourable and useful man, as inflexible as an iron pillar in publishing the truth and unmoved either by the smiles or frowns of the world.
 He was the most popular man of the Evangelical party since Mr Whitefield.
 Few remaining will be more missed’.

 Finally, I quote this moving tribute to William Romaine by Bishop Ryle: ‘He stood alone with almost no backers, supporters or fellow labourers.
 He stood in the same place constantly preaching to the same hearers and was not able, like Whitefield, Wesley, Grimshaw and other itinerant brethren, to preach old sermons.

 ‘He witnessed to truths which were most unpopular and brought upon him opposition, persecution and scorn.
 He stood in a public post, continually observed by unfriendly eyes, ready to detect faults in a moment if he committed them.
 Yet during all these years he maintained a blameless character, firmly held to his principles to the last and died at length like a good soldier at his post’.

-The author was formerly a senior lecturer in physical science at Carlisle College and pastor of Grace Evangelical Church, Carlisle.
+John A Crosby was formerly a senior lecturer in physical science at Carlisle College and pastor of Grace Evangelical Church, Carlisle.
 He now serves as an elder in that church.